 Share-based compensation expense for all equity settled share-based payment awards granted is determined based on the grant-date fair value.
 The Fund recognises these compensation costs net of an estimated forfeiture rate and recognises compensation cost only for those shares expected to meet the service and non-market performance vesting conditions, on a graded vesting basis over the requisite service period of the award.
-These compensation costs are determined at the individual vesting tranche level for serviced-based awards.
+These compensation costs are determined at the individual vesting tranche level for service-based awards and debited as expense in Consolidated Statement of Comprehensive Income with a corresponding credit in share-based compensation reserve.
+Shares contributed to escrow controlled by an unconsolidated subsidiary are debited to the cost of investment in that subsidiary and credited to share-based compensation reserve.